Immigration to France: 1945–1974

 Additionally, the number of Pakistani and Japanese immigrants also increased during this period.
 There was also a great number of students and workers from former French colonies in Africa.
-In the 1960s, there was a wave of Portuguese, Moroccan and Turk immigrants.
+In the 1960s, there was a wave of Portuguese, Moroccan and Turkish immigrants.

 With this massive influx of immigrants, France became an asylum for refugees.
-According to the convention in Geneva, refugee status was granted to four out of five immigrant applicants.
-Many of these refugees came from countries in Eastern Europe (i.e. Hungary) and Latin America, because they feared the dictatorship in their home countries.
+According to the convention in Geneva, refugee status was granted to four out of five overseas applicants.
+Many of these refugees came from countries in Eastern Europe (i.e. Hungary) and Latin America, because they feared oppression in their countries of origin.

 Although the majority of immigrants at this time came from rural regions, only 6% of them were willing to work in agriculture.
 About two-thirds of the immigrants worked in mining, steel, construction, and automotive industries.
 Approximately 12% of male immigrants and the majority of female immigrants worked in domestic services, restoration, and commerce (as for French women, a woman working was subject to her husband's authorisation until 1965.)
-Minor and aged immigrants usually worked in craftsmanship and small scale trades.
+Youth and elderly immigrants usually worked in craftsmanship and small scale trades.